accidentalrebel/accidentalrebel.com/content/cyber-corp-case-2-writeup-part-1.md

 ## Looking for the extracted archive

 > Question 3.
-The process described in the previous question was used to open a file extracted from the archive that user received by email.
+The process described in the previous question was used to open a file extracted from the archive that the user received by email.
 Specify a SHA256 hash of the file extracted and opened from the archive.

 The question said something about a file being opened, and so I added the filters `event_type: FileOpen` and `proc_file_path: C:\Program Files (x86)\Microsoft Office\Office16\WINWORD.EXE` to see what files were opened using Word.exe prior to the WMI subscription.
 This however showed a lot of files.

 ![cyber-corp-case-2-writeup-07]({attach}/images/cyber-corp-case-2-writeup-07.png)

 The question also mentioned that the opened file was extracted from an archive received by email.
-So I added the query `*zip* OR *rar*` to find outif there are any "zip" or "rar" files that were processed.
+So I added the query `*zip* OR *rar*` to find out if there are any "zip" or "rar" files that were processed.

 Sure enough, there was, and one particular really stood out.